Updated on January 4, 2023

 Cricut Valentine’s Day Banner.
 Easily and quickly make this adorable heart Valentine’s Day banner to add to your holiday decorations.

 This post contains affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.
 Please read my full disclosure policy here.
-Thank you to Cricut for providing me with a machine and some of the products for this post.
+Thank you to Cricut for sponsoring this post and providing me with some of the products.